 Police Programs

 The Edgewood Police Department's House Watch Program is designed to provide peace of mind to our residents while they are away from home for extended periods of time; whether for vacation, illness, work-related travel, or other circumstances.
-If you would like your property added to our list, please fill out and submit a House Watch Request Form.
+If you would like your property added to our list, please fill out and submit this House Watch Request Form.

 Image